 Two laboratory hours per week.
-Laboratory topics to be covered are designed to complement the materials studied in BIOL 220.
-Topics include activities related to cellular structure, micro and macroscopic observations and interpretations of cellular, tissue, integument, skeletal, muscular, cardiac system structures and tissues, and dissection of animal specimens.
-Activities related to the study of physiology are also included.
+Laboratory topics to be covered are designed to complement the materials studied in BIOL 221.
+Topics include activities related to the nervous, endocrine, digestive, urinary, and reproductive systems.
+Genetics and developmental topics will be reviewed.
+Microscopic specimens will be examined as appropriate.
+Animal specimens will be dissected and activities related to the study of human physiology are also included.

-Pre-/Co-requisites: Most students will also need BIOL 220.
+Pre-/Co-requisites: Most students will also need BIOL 221.
 This is dependent upon student need.